mjcarter95/Portfolio-Blog/data/blog/censored_data_stan.md

 Vertical dashed lines highlight:

 * The estimated posterior mean ± 1 standard deviation (blue),
-* The true mean (green),
 * The censoring thresholds (red and orange).

-* This visual confirms that the model can recover the underlying distribution, even though it only saw partially observed data.
+This visual confirms that the model can recover the underlying distribution, even though it only saw partially observed data.

 ---